nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 These three fields are all optional.
 When the user chooses not to indicate a buyer’s price range or desired characteristics, the `priceRange` and `desiredCharacteristics` field of a buyer may be null.
 Hence, they have both been implemented using `Optional<T>`.
 When the user chooses not to indicate a buyer priority, the buyer's priority will be set to the default priority as `NORMAL`.
-When the user creates a buyer, the entry time is also automatically stored as an `LocalDateTime`.
+When the user creates a buyer, the entry time is also automatically stored as a `LocalDateTime`.

 The structure for executing an `addbuyer` command follows the flow as mentioned in the “Logic component” section of this guide.